 You probably don’t give much thought to your thyroid, the little butterfly-shaped gland in your neck, unless you start feeling tired, cold, constipated, or notice hair loss or weight gain.
 But thyroid problems have reached epidemic proportions due to the chemicals and toxins in our environment and food supply.
 Most thyroid cases are autoimmune in nature, and autoimmune disease rates have skyrocketed due to genetics, poor nutrition, and environmental factors.
+There are a few foundational rockstars to include for optimal thyroid function.

 Why should you care about your thyroid?
 It regulates nearly all your metabolic processes, which makes it pretty important.
 Thyroid hormones impact brain function/cognition, female hormone balance, fertility, GI function, body temperature, cardiovascular function, and lipid/cholesterol metabolism.
 Thyroid hormones regulate other hormones including insulin, cortisol, estrogen, progesterone, and testosterone.